Past Stars Once At Odds With The Opry

 — Terry Jennings (@TerryJennings33) January 20, 2018

-He then broke another huge rule by playing a 40-minute set, when at the time artists were restricted to playing just two songs.
+He then broke another huge rule by playing a 40-minute set, when at the time artists remained restricted to playing just two songs.

 To top it all off, Lewis was asked not to play any of his rock and roll tunes, but he completely ignored that request.